srid/neuron/doc/Guide/Creating and Editing zettels.md

 # Creating and Editing zettels

 You may use any text editor with Markdown support to edit your zettel files.
-Neuron provides a command to create new zettel files with the suitable [[id]]:
+Neuron provides a command to create new zettel files with the suitable [[Zettel ID]]:

 ```bash
 neuron new